 Additionally, this study found that the size of your hippocampus (the part of the brain responsible for memory and learning) was related to the amount of alcohol people consumed.
 The more people drank, the more likely the hippocampus was to shrink over time.

 6. Poor Cardiovascular Health

-The body of an individual with a spinal cord injury (especially with a higher level SCI) must work much harder than an able-bodied person to perform day-to-day tasks, which results in increased levels of fatigue, which contribute to aging at a quicker rate of aging and subsequent likelihood of cognitive decline.
+The body of an individual with a spinal cord injury (especially with a higher level SCI) must work much harder than an able-bodied person to perform day-to-day tasks, which results in increased levels of fatigue.
+Fatigue is correlated to a quicker rate of aging and subsequent likelihood of cognitive decline.

 8. Co-Occurring TBI

 Sometimes, incidents that cause spinal cord injuries can also cause traumatic brain injuries (TBI).
 In fact, it’s suggested that up to 59% of individuals with a traumatic SCI also experience TBI.

 For example, if you get into a car accident, hyperextension of the neck can cause spinal cord injury, and hitting your head on the window can cause TBI.

 Because TBI directly affects the brain, a co-occurring TBI can significantly affect cognitive functions after spinal cord injury.

 Due to the physical effects of spinal cord injury, individuals are more likely to be less active and may also experience social isolation.
 A spinal cord injury may change individuals’ work, social lives, and day-to-day activities, resulting in less physical activity and social engagement.
 While staying physically and socially active generally helps to boost cognitive functions, experiencing physical and social inactivity may result in cognitive decline.

 Now that you understand the various ways cognition can be affected after spinal cord injury, the following sections will discuss how to improve it.